-Insufficient sleep will alter your hormone production capabilities.
-Hormones are essential signals for many processes in your body.
-When you do not get enough sleep, your endocrine system cannot reliably function to produce the necessary hormones.
+Insufficient sleep will alter your hormone production.
+Hormones are essential signals for many processes in your body, and when you do not get enough sleep, your endocrine system cannot reliably function to produce the necessary hormones.

-Additionally, sleep deprivation affects important hormones that deal with feelings of hunger, fullness and the like.
-Once these hormones are affected, your diet suffers from inconsistency and so does your health and body weight.
+Additionally, as mentioned above, sleep deprivation affects important hormones that deal with feelings of hunger, fullness, and the like.
+Once these hormones are affected, your diet suffers from inconsistency, and so does your health and body weight.

 What Causes Insomnia?

-Drinking alcohol at night may make you feel weary and sleepy, but it is just momentary.
-Once the alcohol wears off from your body, your sleep will be immediately disrupted.
+Drinking alcohol at night may make you feel weary and sleepy, but it is generally not healthy for your sleep schedule.

 Watching TV in Your Bedroom

 Watching television in bed can promote insomnia and impact your sleep quality because television emits blue light, disrupting your natural melatonin production.

 If you watch television before heading to sleep, try watching in a living room and turning the television off 30-45 minutes before you head to sleep.